-- (4) (a) A business entity applying for a resident independent or public adjuster license shall make an application to the commissioner on the appropriate uniform business entity application and in a format prescribed by the commissioner. - (b) An applicant under paragraph (a) of this subsection shall declare under penalty of suspension, revocation, or refusal of the license that the statements made in the application are true, correct, and complete to the best of the business entity's knowledge and belief. - (c) Before approving an application submitted under paragraph (a) of this subsection, the commissioner shall find that the business entity: - 1.
+- (4) (a) A business entity applying for a resident public adjuster license shall make an application to the commissioner on the appropriate uniform business entity application and in a format prescribed by the commissioner. - (b) An applicant under paragraph (a) of this subsection shall declare under penalty of suspension, revocation, or refusal of the license that the statements made in the application are true, correct, and complete to the best of the business entity's knowledge and belief. - (c) Before approving an application submitted under paragraph (a) of this subsection, the commissioner shall find that the business entity: - 1.
 Is eligible to designate [State] as its home state; - 2.
 Has designated a licensed independent or public adjuster responsible for the business entity's compliance with the insurance laws and regulations of [State]; - 3.
-Has not committed an act that is a ground for probation, suspension, revocation, or refusal of an independent or public adjuster's license as set forth in xxxx; and - 4.
-Has paid the fees established by the commissioner pursuant to xxxxxx. - (5) For applications made under this section, the commissioner may: - (a) Require additional information or submissions from applicants; and - (b) Obtain any documents or information reasonably necessary to verify the information contained in an application. - (6) Unless denied licensure pursuant to xxxxx, a person or business entity who has met the requirements of subsections (2) to (5) of this section shall be issued an independent, staff, or public adjuster license. - (7) An independent or staff adjuster may qualify for a license in one (1) or more of the following lines of authority: - (a) Property and casualty; - (b) Workers' compensation; or - (c) Crop. - (8) Notwithstanding any other provision of this subtitle, an individual who is employed by an insurer to investigate suspected fraudulent insurance claims, but who does not adjust losses or determine claims payments, shall not be required to be licensed as a staff adjuster.
+Has not committed an act that is a ground for probation, suspension, revocation, or refusal of a public adjuster's license as set forth in xxxx; and - 4.
+Has paid the fees established by the commissioner pursuant to xxxxxx. - (5) For applications made under this section, the commissioner may: - (a) Require additional information or submissions from applicants; and - (b) Obtain any documents or information reasonably necessary to verify the information contained in an application. - (6) Unless denied licensure pursuant to xxxxx, a person or business entity who has met the requirements of subsections (2) to (5) of this section shall be issued a public adjuster license. - (7) A public adjuster may qualify for a license in one (1) or more of the following lines of authority: - (a) Property and casualty; or - (b) Crop. - (8) Notwithstanding any other provision of this subtitle, a license as a public adjuster shall not be required of the following: - (a) An attorney licensed to practice law in [State], when acting in his or her professional capacity as an attorney;